Beyond the Classroom

 Middle School Meeting

-Once a month middle school students gather as a community for the Middle School Meeting.
-This is a time to share information, discuss middle school specific ideas or issues, and engage in activities geared towards building a strong middle school community.
-Students are also divided into smaller, cross-graded groups, led by one or more eighth graders.
-This group will participate together in a variety of activities throughout the year.
+Once a month, middle school students gather as a community to share information and engage in activities geared towards building a strong middle school community.
+Students are also divided into smaller, cross-graded groups—led by one or more eighth graders—which participate together in a variety of activities throughout the year.

-Fifth grade has taken trips to the Revolutionary War battlefields at Lexington and Concord as well as the Battle Road in Lincoln.
-The class has also done letter-boxing in the woods and fields surrounding the school.
-Sixth grade spends three days at the Farm School in Athol, Massachusetts.
+Each year, within the first several weeks of school, class bonds are forged through off-campus orientation activities.
+Sixth grade spends three days at the Farm School in Athol, Massachusetts, working together to tackle the responsibilities of a farm.
 Seventh grade spends time at Cardigan Mountain in New Hampshire hiking, engaging in outdoor education, and strengthening group dynamics.
 Eighth grade students engage in adventure-based leadership development activities at Project Adventure.